SimpleDataLabsInc/prophecy-docs/docs/release_notes/prophecy-libs.md

 :::

-Learn more about Prophecy monitoring capabilities [here](https://docs.prophecy.io/Spark/pipeline-monitoring/) and the metrics setup [here](https://docs.prophecy.io/Spark/execution/execution-metrics/).
+To learn more about Prophecy monitoring capabilities, see [Pipeline Monitoring](/docs/Spark/pipeline-monitoring/pipeline-monitoring.md).
+And to learn more about the metrics setup, see [Execution Metrics](/docs/Spark/execution/execution-metrics.md).

 ### Utility Functions

 The standard Spark function library covers the basics of data transformation but often falls short for enterprise data platforms.
-Prophecy-libs offers additional utility functions essential for complex data operations, especially during legacy platform migrations.
+Prophecy Libs offers additional utility functions essential for complex data operations, especially during legacy platform migrations.

 This includes comprehensive data lookup functionality, configuration management, complex type processing UDFs, secret manager integration, and other high-demand functions.